-Reverse osmosis is the crossflow filtration process that produces the highest quality permeate of any pressure driven membrane technology.
+Reverse osmosis is the crossflow filtration process which produces the highest quality permeate of any pressure driven membrane technology.
 Certain polymers will reject more than 99% of all ionic solids, and have molecular weight cut-offs in the range of 50 to 100 daltons.
-Figure 2-3 illustrates reverse osmosis.
+Figure 2-3 illustrates the rejection process in reverse osmosis.